Mezuzah: Purpose

-In the Biblical verses where the mezuzah command is found, the purpose is educational, to constantly remind a person of God's commandments:
+In the biblical verses where the mezuzah command is found, the purpose is educational, to constantly remind a person of God's commandments:

 In later generations, though, the mezuzah began to be interpreted as an apotropaic device, protecting the house from forces of evil.
 A culture-comparative analysis suggests that the objects placed on domestic thresholds often bear the function of an amulet repelling the broadly understood evil.
 Some early Rabbinic sources (including JT Megillah 4:12, BT Bava Metziya 102a, and BT Pesahim 113b) explicitly witness the belief in the anti-demonic function of mezuzot.
 While some Jewish sources indicate that mezuzah is construed as a device protecting against divine anger, others vehemently reject such an interpretation.

 The belief in the protective power of mezuzah is prevalent in modern times as well.
-In the 1970s after a series of terrorist attacks in Ma'alot, the representatives of Chabad-Lubavitch started the campaign for the systematic checking of mezuzahs.
+In the 1970s, after a series of terrorist attacks in Ma'alot, the representatives of Chabad started the campaign for the systematic checking of mezuzahs.
 The general assumption underlying the action was that adhering to the mitzvot would guarantee personal safety.

-According to various pieces of sociological research, approximately three-quarters of adults in Israel believe that the mezuzah literally guards their houses.
+According to various pieces of sociological research, approximately three-quarters of adults in Israel believe the mezuzah guards their houses.